Brandon Miller is an avid sportsman and “gun enthusiast.”

 Peaceful Genesee would be likely to agree.
 The three-year-old group headquartered in Corfu, N.Y., seeks to cease violence in our community by addressing the root causes.

-“We’re concerned about the larger issue of gun violence in our community," moderator Williams Privitt said by phone from North Carolina, "and have been approaching this (gun control) issue from that perspective.
+“We’re concerned about the larger issue of gun violence in our community," moderator William Privitt said by phone from North Carolina, "and have been approaching this (gun control) issue from that perspective.
 We believe all people need the skillful means to react to perceived provocation without violence.”

-Peaceful Genesee stays away from politicizing violence-related issues, but Privett said the group advocates locked down fire arms within the home to limit access to children and untrained famiily members.
+Peaceful Genesee stays away from politicizing violence-related issues, but Privett said the group advocates locked-down fire arms within the home to limit access to children and untrained famiily members.

 Grefrath expects business to return to normal to Hunter's Landing after the legislative dust settles.
 The next question is whether this happens on the federal level.